aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    Overall, ecological conditions that increase the time and degree of difficulty in finding a suitable conspecific mate should select for phenotypic traits that reliably signal species and sex identity.
-Taken together, repeated findings of greater plumage dichromatism in species that are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, ii) live on mainlands rather than islands, iv) have larger breeding ranges, and v) breed in sympatry with closely-related species suggests that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
-Here, we test predictions of the species recognition hypothesis for sexually-dimorphic traits by examining the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism (Fig.1) in the true thrushes (genus: _Turdus_), an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed worldwide.
+Taken together, repeated findings across various bird lineages of greater plumage dichromatism in species that are i) migratory rather than nonmigratory, ii) have shorter breeding seasons, ii) live on mainlands rather than islands, iv) have larger breeding ranges, and v) breed in sympatry with closely-related species suggests that circumstances where rapid species recognition is challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
+Here, we test predictions of the species recognition hypothesis for sexually-dimorphic traits.
+To this end, we evaluate the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in the true thrushes (genus: _Turdus_), an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed worldwide (Fig. 1,2).

+![Breeding ranges of all recognized *Turdus* species from BirdLife International.
+Colors indicate the number of *Turdus* thrush species in sympatry with overlapping breeding ranges.
+Illustrations © HBW Alive/Lynx Edicions](Figures/01_turdus_species_worldmap_with_HBW.png){#fig:fig-01-turdus-ranges}

 \begin{figure}[h]
 \centering
 \includegraphics[width=\textwidth,height=\textheight,keepaspectratio]{Figures/hypothesis-figure-mermaid.png}
 \caption {Hypotheses and predictions for each model.
-Arrow colours indicate predicted correlation, positive (\textcolor{blue}{\textbf{blue}}) and negative (\textcolor{red}{\textbf{red}}).\label{fig:01-hypotheses}}
+Arrow colours indicate predicted correlation, positive (\textcolor{blue}{\textbf{blue}}) and negative (\textcolor{red}{\textbf{red}}).\label{fig:02-hypotheses}}
 \end{figure}

 # Methods